Cisco Meraki MR Firmware Restrictions Overview and FAQ

 Why are certain MR devices no longer eligible for firmware upgrades?

 Meraki regularly evaluates our product offerings to ensure we provide the best possible support and value to our customers.
-In some cases, End-of-Sale devices, such as the MR devices affected by this change, may not be eligible for future firmware upgrades due to hardware limitations and the capacity requirement from new features.
+In few cases, End-of-Sale devices, such as the MR devices affected by this change, may not be eligible for future firmware upgrades due to hardware limitations and the capacity requirement from new features.

 When is MR31.1.x planned for shipment?